- What do I need to know about quitting?

 This form of NRT poses an extra risk to small children and pets because the used cartridges still have enough nicotine in them to cause harm if it gets on skin or mucous membranes (for instance, if licked or touched to the eyes, mouth, or other mucous membrane).
 Be sure to store and dispose of the cartridges away from children and pets.

 At this time, inhalers are the most expensive forms of NRT available.
-They are not the same as electronic cigarettes, which have not been proven in clinical trials to help with quitting and are not approved by the FDA.
+They are not the same as electronic cigarettes, which are not approved by the FDA to help people quit smoking.
 (For more on these, see “Other nicotine and tobacco products not reviewed or approved by the FDA” in the “Other methods of quitting” section.)

 Nicotine lozenges: Nicotine-containing lozenges can be bought without a prescription.
 Like nicotine gum, the lozenge is available in 2 strengths: 2 mg and 4 mg.
 Smokers choose their dose based on how long after waking up they normally have their first cigarette.